 When do Undeclared–General students declare an academic major?

-Like all incoming students, the Undeclared–General student will take a First Seminar Program (FSP) course and Orientation course.
+Like all incoming students, the Undeclared–General student will take a First Year Seminar (FYS) course and Orientation course.
 Additional courses will be added to their schedule that allow exploration while also fulfilling graduation requirements.
 In consultation with their Center for Student Success advisor, the Undeclared–General student will choose courses that will eventually result in the declaration of an academic major as early as the end of their second semester.
 It is recommended that students choose an academic major by the beginning of their sophomore year with the goal of entering a major by the end of their sophomore year.

 Who should not enter TCNJ as an Undeclared–General Major?

 Students interested in majors with highly structured curriculum and limited capacity should apply directly for acceptance into these academic majors.
-If students are leaning toward an academic major within the Schools of Arts and Communication, Business, Education, or Engineering but cannot fully commit to a specific major within the school, they should apply to the Undeclared option within that academic school.
+If students are leaning toward an academic major within the Schools of Arts and Communication, Business, Education, Engineering, or Humanities and Social Sciences but cannot fully commit to a specific major within the school, they should apply to the Undeclared option within that academic school.
 In short, some majors are more difficult to transfer into than others.
 Thus, applying directly to these majors based on even a modest degree of interest will prove the most practical approach.
 See the second question above for more specifics on this option.

 Which TCNJ majors are highly structured with limited capacity?